eng-jonathan/Econometrics/README.md

 * Analyzing data sets using ordinary least squares, inference, and statistical software (Stata) to estimate economic models

 [Regression Paper](https://github.com/eng-jonathan/QC_ECON_382_Econometrics/blob/master/regression%20paper/regression_paper.pdf)
-* develop and estimate a model that attempts to explain the variation in mobility rates across colleges. how do post-college earnings vary as a function of tuition, expenditures per pupil, major, quality-of-student body as measured by performance on a standardized test, etc.  You may find a need to combine two or more data sets (e.g., you may want to combine information from the data sets.
+* Develop and estimate a model that attempts to explain the variation in mobility rates across colleges. how do post-college earnings vary as a function of tuition, expenditures per pupil, major, quality-of-student body as measured by performance on a standardized test, etc.  You may find a need to combine two or more data sets (e.g., you may want to combine information from the data sets.
 This can be done in Stata.